egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 7 Answers.md

 **16.** How does data sparsity affect your models?

 Data sparsity increases the dimension of the data without serving further information.
 For the distance based models (like KNN, KMeans etc.) it results in *curse of dimensionality*.
-On the other hand, even my data is resilient for the curse of dimensionality (tree models), the increased dimensions take more computational power and time.
+On the other hand, even if my data is resilient for the curse of dimensionality (tree models), the increased dimensions require computational power and time.

 **17.** Feature leakage

 * i.
 What are some causes of feature leakage?

-1. Ordinal features and ordered labels: If I have an id column and ordered labels, the model automatically develops a decision criteria as:
+1. Ordinal features and ordered labels: there is an *id* column and ordered labels, the model automatically develops decision criteria as:

 y = 1 if id < 150 (let's say)

 y = 0 otherwise

-2. Mulitcolinearity: If any of two data is not **linearly independent**, this may cause the model to develop wrong learning patterns.
+2. Multicollinearity: If any of two predictors is not **linearly independent**, this may cause the model to develop wrong learning patterns.
 Luckily we can monitor this via several methods.
-Personally I use pearson correlations (continuous data) and chi-square of independence test (categorical data)
+Personally, I use Pearson correlations (continuous data) and chi-square of independence test (categorical data)

 * ii.
 Why does normalization help prevent feature leakage?

-NO IDEA.
+...

  According to the ChatGPT:

 > Normalization helps prevent feature leakage by ensuring that the scale of the variables in your model is determined solely by the training set and not by the test set.
 When you normalize based on the entire dataset, the mean and variance used for scaling include information from the test set, thus leaking information into the training set.
 This is problematic because it can give an optimistic bias to the evaluation metrics of the model when tested on the same test set, making the model look better than it actually is.
 By normalizing using only the training data, you ensure that the model is completely ignorant of the future data in the test set, offering a more realistic evaluation of its performance.